nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 2. **Run a Simple 2-Way Chat Message Across the Private Network:** Establish basic communication.
 3. **Split the Cross-Region Connection:** Demonstrate traffic blocking.
 4. **Install a Distributed Database Spanning the 2 Regions:** Treat it as a single system.
-5. **Enable Strong Consistency Features and Rules:** Ensure data integrity.
+5. **Enable Strong Consistency Features and Rules:** Verify data integrity.
 6. **Create a Client That Continually Updates Data:** Simulate real-world usage.
 7. **Enforce a Network Split:** Create the split brain scenario.
 8. **Evaluate the Results:** Analyze the outcomes.